susmitagupta10/Customer-Churn-Analysis/README.md

 ![Screenshot 2024-06-27 202603](https://github.com/susmitagupta10/Customer-Churn-Analysis/assets/166834605/fa33e8cd-71a2-4a39-9000-92e146e15842)

-From 3 Countries France, Germany & Spain , Customers from France is higher Out of 10K customers, no. of credit card holder = approx 7.06K Out of 4 Product, Product 1 is more Popular
+From 3 Countries France, Germany & Spain , Customers from France is higher.

+Out of 10K customers, no. of credit card holder = approx 7.06K

+Out of 4 Product, Product 1 is more Popular

 The highest churn rate is observed in the 50-60 age group The lowest churn rate is observed in the <20 age